webpack-contrib/sass-loader/README.md

 #### `function`

-Allows to setup the Sass implementation by setting different options based on the loader context.
+Allows configuring the Sass implementation with different options based on the loader context.

 ```js
 module.exports = {